trautonen/embedded-jetty/README.md

-The main reason behind yet another embedded Jetty wrapper is that there is no really simple library available that allows bootstrapping a Jetty server from classpath resources using Servlet 3 annotations using your favourite IDE.
+The main reason behind yet another embedded Jetty wrapper is that there is no really simple library available that allows bootstrapping a Jetty server from classpath resources using Servlet 3 annotations inside your favourite IDE.
 This wrapper is designed to be really simple and aimed for mostly developing purposes, but nothing prevents it to be used as a production server too.

-While the wrapper leverages all the normal bootstrapping mechanisms, it also provides a concise interface to load static resources from classpath and load your web application from JAR only, without using the normal WAR packaging.
+While the wrapper leverages all the normal bootstrapping mechanisms, it also provides a concise interface to load static resources from classpath and load your web application from classpath or JAR only, without using the normal WAR packaging.

 ### Server